Do I have to be an aromatherapist to join AIA?

 Is it safe to use essential oil “neat” (undiluted) on the skin?

-A general rule of thumb for diluting is to use a 1% dilution for children (aged 6 years and older); pregnant women; elderly adults; those with compromised immune systems, sensitive skin, or other serious health issues.
+A general rule of thumb for diluting is to use a 1% dilution for children (aged 6 years and under); pregnant women; elderly adults; those with compromised immune systems, sensitive skin, or any serious health issues.
 A 2% dilution is acceptable for the average adult with no health issues.
 Higher dilutions can be used, depending on the situation and the health of the person they will be applied on.
 We recommend that you use the lowest dilution possible that provides effective results.

 Note: A 1% dilution would be adding 3 drops of essential oil per tablespoon of carrier.